You are listening to the Sean Hannity Radio Show Podcast.

 We can't have that.

-You know, media wrong on how many issues.
+You know, media wrong on how many issues?

-Media wrong that Trump could win, media wrong that Obama would be the great president, great peacemaker in life, and bring economic progress to everybody for get the 13 million more Americans on food stamps and lowest labor participation rate and the eight million more in poverty.
+Get the 13 million more Americans on food stamps and lowest labor participation rate and the 8 million more in poverty.

-Found the hell with them.
+Fat, the hell with them.

-They're only people, real lives, real people, real misery that Obama created, and nine trillion dollars in debt is irresponsible and unpatriotic, but let's just more than double it.
+And $9 trillion in debt is irresponsible and unpatriotic, but let's just more than double it.

 Why not?